CarlJacobson/S-P500PaperTradingBot/README.md

 ## This bot was made to practice live implementation and hosting of trading strategies, and to further explore S&P500's overnight returns

-## Currently running on pythonanywhere.com
+## Currently running on AWS EC2 instance